 "I'm going back to the residence," she said and turned her back on Wedge Antilles, "I'm sure you can find the way back on your own."

 Wedge watched her go.
 He understood her feelings for this spot, for he also cherished the wonderful sight of the cave, but he also was responsible for her safety and this place wasn't safe.
 Not anymore.
 He felt sorry for the young woman who had to spend her days in solitude in this cave system, but he knew he had to be firm and convincingly.
 She also had to learn to understand the dangers of her explorations.
-He walked up the steep slope and thought about an possibility to show her the reason why he wanted her to give up all her explorations, without her persevering in her stubborn refusal.
+He walked up the steep slope and thought about an possibility to show her the reason why he wanted her to give up all her explorations, without perseverance in her stubborn refusal.

 When he entered the residence through the transparasteel doors, he only saw his padawan performing a Jedi meditation near the lake.
 Liane was nowhere to be seen.
 Wedge walked over to the terrace and set himself down on one of the couches.
-He observerde Yarmod who stood motionless on his hands, his eyes closed.
+He observed Yarmod who stood motionless on his hands, his eyes closed.

 'Let the Force flow through you, young padawan and she will show you images of the past and the present,' He said through Jedi telepathy.